teamcapybara/capybara/README.md

 **Note**: drivers which run the server in a different thread may not share the same transaction as your tests, causing data not to be shared between your test and test server, see [Transactions and database setup](#transactions-and-database-setup) below.

-### <a name="apparition"></a>Apparition

-The [apparition driver](https://github.com/twalpole/apparition) is a new driver that allows you to run tests using Chrome in a headless or headed configuration.
-It attempts to provide backwards compatibility with the [Poltergeist driver API](https://github.com/teampoltergeist/poltergeist) and [capybara-webkit API](https://github.com/thoughtbot/capybara-webkit) while allowing for the use of modern JS/CSS.
-It uses CDP to communicate with Chrome, thereby obviating the need for chromedriver.
-This driver is being developed by the current developer of Capybara and will attempt to keep up to date with new Capybara releases.
-It will probably be moved into the teamcapybara repo once it reaches v1.0.

 ## <a name="the-dsl"></a>The DSL